HazyResearch/mindbender/dashboard/README.md

     * If the same report template is instantiated more than once (most likely with different parameters), the path of the report will be suffixed with a unique serial number, to isolate each report instance from others, e.g., `reports/variable/inference-2/`, `reports/variable/inference-3/`, etc.
     * All files in the template directory for `variable/inference` are cloned into the report instance, preserving the structure within the template.
 2. **Parameters**.
-   All parameters given by the dashboard configuration are checked against the `report.params` specification
+   All parameters given by the snapshot configuration are checked against the `report.params` specification
     * If there are `report.params` in the parent directories of the report template, parameters declared in them will also be checked.
       For example, `variable/report.params` as well as `variable/inference/report.params` will be used.
     * Finally, all parameter values are recorded in `report.params.json` in JSON format as well as `.report.params.sh` in a shell script.